It's All in the Head: Representation Knowledge Distillation through Classifier Sharing: Conclusion

 \section{Conclusion}

 In this paper we explored two techniques for representation distillation that are based on classifier sharing between the teacher and the student.
 The TH-KD approach shares the teacher's classifier with the student to constrain the representation distillation process.
 The SH-KD enables sharing the student's classifier within the teacher's training at the cost of another training iteration.
 Extensive experiments and analyses demonstrate the effectiveness of the proposed schemes on various domains and datasets.
 We show that both TH-KD and SH-KD accelerate the representation distillation process.
 Moreover, the TH-KD technique is useful in improving the discrimination power of the embeddings extracted by the student's backbone.
-Finally, training with SH-KD and TH-KD increases the similarity between the teacher and student embeddings and leads to improvement in the student accuracy.
+Finally, training with SH-KD and TH-KD increases the similarity between the teacher and student embeddings and leads to the desired improvement in the student accuracy.
+For future work, we would like to investigate ways to apply the proposed approaches to an ensemble of teachers.
+In addition, a theoretical formulation based on tighter upper bounds may yield a better understanding of the possible benefits and limitations of the proposed methods.

 \begin{appendices}